kasrahabib/software-re-classifier/README.md

 ## Short Description:
 This project is the efforts of a research endeavor aimed at establishing the initial extensive Software Requirements Dataset (SWARD), in requirements engineering domain (RE), and employing more generalisable transfer learning to meticulously fine-tune universally adaptable models.
 These models are intended for the classification of software requirements into functional and non-functional categories, encompassing 19 distinct types of non-functional subclass requirements.

+### Further Reading:
+For a more comprehensive understanding and further considerations, we invite you to consult the accompanying published paper.

 | Paper Abstract  |
 |-----------------------------------------|